LoginRadius/engineering-portal/content/run-multiple-nodejs-version-on-the-same-machine/index.md

 nvm install --lts
 ```
 ### Install particular NodeJs version
-Multiple NodeJs version can be installed using below command
+Multiple NodeJs version can be installed using the below command.
 ```
 nvm install 8.11.1 // to install the 8.11.1 version

 nvm install 12.13.1 //to install the 12.13.1 version
 ```
-## UnInstall the multiple NodeJs version
+### UnInstall the multiple NodeJs version
 ```
 nvm uninstall 8.11.1
 ```

 ## Switching the NodeJs version
-### Get List of installed NodeJs version
+### Get a List of installed NodeJs version
 ```
 nvm list  //for windows